Elections in China: Local People's Congresses

 Deputies are elected from either single-member districts or multi-member districts using a modified form of block combined approval voting in which a voter is allowed as many votes as there are seats to be filled (only one option may be selected per candidate), with the option to vote for or against a candidate, or abstain.
-The maximum number of deputies per district is three, and each district within the same administrative region must have approximately an equal number of people.
+The maximum number of deputies per district is three deputies, and each district within the same administrative region must have approximately an equal number of people.
 Candidates must obtain a majority of votes to be elected.
 If the number of candidates to receive over 50% of the vote is more than the number of deputies to be elected, only those who have obtained the highest vote up to the number of seats available win.
 A tied vote between candidates is settled with a run-off election.
 If the number of deputies elected is less than the number of deputies to be elected, a run-off election is held to fill the remaining seat(s).
-In the run-off election, the candidate(s) who receives the most votes is elected; however, a candidate has to win at least one-third of the votes in the run-off to be elected.
+In the run-off election, the candidate(s) who receives the most votes is elected a local deputy; however, a candidate has to win at least one-third of the votes in the run-off to be elected.
 Vacancies are filled using by-elections.